-We’ve written about what we consider to be “backpack essentials” for a trip around the world, we’ve given a breakdown of what’s in my backpack (and should be in every woman’s bag), so now it’s time to put together a travel packing list of what’s in Nick’s backpack.
+We’ve written about what the ultimate packing list for full-time travellers, we’ve given a breakdown of what’s in my backpack (and should be in every woman’s bag), so now it’s time to put together a list of travel essentials for men.
+In this post I’ll share the travel packing list for the items in Nick’s backpack.

-However, before you even attempt to start making a travel packing list, you’ll need to choose a backpack and then purchase the essential travel item called: packing cubes.
+However, before you even attempt to start making a travel packing list, you’ll need to choose a backpack and then purchase the ultimate travel essential for men: packing cubes.
 These little things are amazing.
-They keep your clothing squished down (so to take up less room in your bag) and keep everything organized.
+They keep your clothing compressed (taking up less room in your bag) and they help to keep everything organized.
 Priceless.

 1 x toothbrush